abe-frickelbude/tarent-spring-intro-presentation/slides/09-good-use-cases.md

 Note:

-- Support -  Large user base on Stackoverflow, good support from Pivotal
+* Support -  Large user base on Stackoverflow, good support from Pivotal
-- Startup time - can be high due to signification one-time initialization costs (DI container, etc.)
+* Startup time - can be high due to significant one-time initialization costs (DI container, etc.)
-- Binary size - application can easily grow to several 100s of MB
+* Binary size - application can easily grow to several 100s of MB